WeAreGenki/marko-bind/README.md

 <input bind(state.userName) type="text" name="username"/>
 ```

+**WARNING: Dynamic expressions are not implemented yet.
+PRs welcome.**

-It's also possible to use a dynamic JavaScript expression or reference a component method.
-This can also return either a string or the state object.
+~~It's also possible to use a dynamic JavaScript expression or reference a component method.
+This can also return either a string or the state object.~~

-> NOTE Because the attribute value is evaluated at runtime we need to include an additional runtime module to handle binding once we know the state.
+> NOTE: When the attribute value is evaluated at runtime we need to include an additional runtime module to handle setup once we know which event and state to bind to.

 Example: